jfo/muhblog/src/post/stdwrite.md

-The other two arguments are being passed in at the top level call site, a string constant and an [anonymous list literal](https://ziglang.org/documentation/0.6.0/#Anonymous-List-Literals) (whose behavior is unsurprisingly similar to the aformentioned anonymous struct literal) of positional arguments meant to be interpolated into the format string at points marked by `{}`.
+The other two arguments are being passed in at the top level call site, a string constant and an [anonymous list literal](https://ziglang.org/documentation/0.6.0/#Anonymous-List-Literals) (whose behavior is unsurprisingly similar to the aforementioned anonymous struct literal) of positional arguments meant to be interpolated into the format string at points marked by `{}`.
 You can pass in [formatting options](https://ziglang.org/documentation/0.6.0/std/#std;fmt.format) much like